All Guides

 College Application Deadlines

-In addition to notifying your district, you must apply to and be accepted by your chosen PSEO college.
+Besides telling your district, you also have to apply to and be accepted by a PSEO college.
 Each college sets its own deadlines.

 Rolling Admissions

-Many community colleges accept PSEO applications on a rolling basis.
-Apply early for the best course selection, but there's often flexibility.
+Many community colleges accept PSEO applications year-round.
+Apply early for the best class choices, but there's usually flexibility.

 Fixed Deadlines

-Universities and competitive programs often have specific cutoff dates.
-Check with each school, as these can range from 2-6 months before the term starts.
+Universities and competitive programs have hard cutoffs.
+Check each school, since these can land 2 to 6 months before the term starts.

 Priority Deadlines

-Some schools have priority deadlines for better course selection or guaranteed placement.
-Meeting these can give you an advantage.
+Some schools have priority deadlines that get you better class choices or a guaranteed spot.
+Hitting these gives you an edge.

 Pro Tip

-Don't wait until the deadline!
-Popular courses fill up quickly.
-Apply as early as possible to ensure you get the classes you want.
+Don't wait until the deadline.
+Popular classes fill up fast.
+Apply early to lock in the ones you want.

 NOSR Form Timeline

-The NOSR (Notice of Student Registration) form must be completed before you can start PSEO courses.
-It requires signatures from you, your parent/guardian, your high school counselor, and the college.
+You need to finish your NOSR (Notice of Student Registration) form before you can start PSEO classes.
+It needs signatures from you, your parent or guardian, your high school counselor, and the college.

 1